jolocom/jolocom-lib/docs/interactionFlows.rst

 The easiest way to make the credential request consumable for the client applications is to encode it as a `JSON Web Token <https://jwt.io/introduction/>`_.
 This allows us to easily validate signatures on individual messages, as well as prevent replay attacks.

-.. note:: The interaction messages can be sent to other agents for processing via any preffered channel.
+.. note:: The interaction messages can be sent to other agents for processing via any preferred channel.
 In order to allow `SmartWallet <https://github.com/jolocom/smartwallet-app>`_ users to consume the message, it can be encoded as a QR code, or via "Deep Links"..

 **Consume a Signed Credential Request**